ctrldimatiaz/sumcheck/README.md

 - Prover:`Prover<P>` implements the prover side of the Sum-Check protocol.
 Constructing gj through fixing the randomized rn got from the verifier.
 - Verifier: `Verifier<P>` implements the verifier side of the Sum-Check protocol with each round verification and the generation of the rn used after round 1.
 - Protocol: `SumCheck<P>` implements the simulation of interaction between Prover and Verifier as described above.
+- Oracle: `Oracle<P>` abstraction that should be available for verifier that implements the evaluation of a multilinear polynomial at point (r1,...,rn)

 `/examples`

+- ExampleOrchestrator:`ExampleOrchestrator<P>` responsible for parsing inputs and run the requested examples described below.
+- ToyExample: `ToyExample<P>` Initializes `Prover<P>`, `Verifie<P>`, `Oracle<P>` and `SumCheck<P>` and processes one example with an honest prover.
+- MultilinearExtensionExample: `MultilinearExtensionExample<P>` implements one dummy generation of f_tilde given a polynomial.
+- MultilinearExtensionFromEvaluations<P>: `MultilinearExtensionFromEvaluations<P>` responsible for generating the multilinear extension of a function f given its evaluations and the vector r as described in Exercise 3.4.

 ## Vision